A brief summary of the Hinode instruments is given below, with more details available from the links:

 SOT also includes the Focal Plane Package (FPP) vector magnetograph and spectrograph.
 The vector

-magnetograph will provide time series of photospheric vector magnetograms, Doppler velocity and
+magnetograph provides time series of photospheric vector magnetograms, Doppler velocity and

 Magnetic lines: Fe I 525.0nm, Fe I 630.2nm, Continuum:524.6nm, Velocity: Fe I 532.4nm